sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### SetLogConfigurationPath
 Set (override) the Glue logging confgiguration path.
-This method needs to be invoked before invoking the [Start](#interfaces-iglue42-start) method, otherwise it will have no effect.
+This method must be invoked before invoking the [Start](#interfaces-iglue42-start) method, otherwise it will have no effect.

 *See also:*
 * [IGlue42](#interfaces-iglue42).[OverrideConfiguration](#interfaces-iglue42-overrideconfiguration)